GCUGreyArea/python-parser/README.md

 ## Basic operation

-NOTE: All python files are now under `app` so that the application can be neetly containerised.
+### Runing the parser stand alone

+**NOTE:** The app is designed to be containerised and run through a flask server using the REST API.

-You can run the parsers against a defined set of `rules` and `messages` with the command `./parse.py rules logs`.
+You can run the parsers against a defined set of `rules` and `messages` in stand allone mode with the command `./parse.py rules logs`.
 To get formated json output run `./parse.py rules logs | jq`.
 Please note that this requires `jq` to be correctly installed in your system.

 This will currently generate the output

 ```json
 {
   "result-0": {